WinVector/cdata/extras/RowsAndColumns.md

 It pays to think fluidly in terms of coordinatized data and delay any format conversions until you actually need them.
 You will eventually need transforms as most data processing steps have a preferred format.
 For example, machine learning training usually requires a denormalized form.

-We feel the methods `unpivotValuesToRows()` and `pivotValuesToColumns()` are easier to learn and remember than abstract terms such as "stack/unstack", "melt/cast", or "gather/spread" and thus are a good way to teach.
+We feel the methods [`unpivotValuesToRows()`](https://winvector.github.io/cdata/reference/unpivotValuesToRows.html) and [`pivotValuesToColumns()`](https://winvector.github.io/cdata/reference/pivotValuesToColumns.html) are easier to learn and remember than abstract terms such as "stack/unstack", "melt/cast", or "gather/spread" and thus are a good way to teach.
 Perhaps they are even a good way to document (and confirm) your intent in your own projects.
+These terms also anticipate the more general table controlled operators [`moveValuesToRows()`](https://winvector.github.io/cdata/reference/moveValuesToRowsN.html) and [`moveValuesToColumns()`](https://winvector.github.io/cdata/reference/moveValuesToColumnsN.html).